OREdwardsJr/Competitor_and_Financial_Analysis/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+This project has a structure that can be replicated if you are dealing with Excel databases and performing HTTP requests that do not require Javascript execution.
+In its current state, it will not execute outside of the expected use cases without tweaking.

+The code has had sensitive data, like company names and file paths, redacted.

+If you'd like to use this project for whatever reason then please contact me to discuss tailoring the code to your specific needs.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->
-## Roadmap
+## Project Structure

+- [ ] Section 0
-- [ ] Feature 1
+- [ ] Section 1
-- [ ] Feature 2
+- [ ] Section 2
-- [ ] Feature 3
+- [ ] Section 3
+- [ ] Section 4
+- [ ] Section 5
+- [ ] Section 6
-    - [ ] Nested Feature
+- [ ] Debug

-See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/OREdwardsJr/Competitor_and_Financial_Analysis/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>